 “Most of my acting stuff is more dramatic but I like comedy,” he said.
 “Doing the Greek comedy videos brings me closer to who I am and keeps me creative.
 The power of today is that you can make your own work.”

-Cantina Taco & Tequila is now open for indoor (half-capacity) and outdoor dining, take-out and delivery and is located on 166A Mamaroneck Ave, White Plains, New York 10601.
+Cantina Taco & Tequila is located on 166A Mamaroneck Ave in White Plains, New York 10601.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?

 Is The Pappas Post worth $5 a month for all of the content you read?
 On any given month, we publish dozens of articles that educate, inform, entertain, inspire and enrich thousands who read The Pappas Post.
 I’m asking those who frequent the site to chip in and help keep the quality of our content high — and free.
 Click here and start your monthly or annual support today.
 If you choose to pay (a) $5/month or more or (b) $50/year or more then you will be able to browse our site completely ad-free!